Why was the KU School of Engineering the right choice for you?

 My current field of study is focused on project management, which compliments my work experience in the telecommunications industry.
 I am also considering completing a Graduate Certificate in Professional Workplace Communication.

-My comments relate to the Edwards Campus in Overland Park (as that is where I take classes for my master’s degree).
 My favorite event that is presented at the Edwards Campus (as a satellite location) is the annual TEDxKC conference.
 It is usually held every August and I highly recommend checking it out if you get the chance!
 The mission of TED (Technology, Education and Design) is “ideas worth spreading.”
 The Edwards Campus supports this mission not only by offering a simulcast of TEDxKC annually, but also by offering conferences for professional and continuing education and sponsoring events at the KU Osher Institute of Lifetime Learning.

 What advice do you have for prospective graduate students?